-3.2 Nonparametric Estimation of the Link between Loanto-Value and Default
+3.2.
+Nonparametric estimation of the link between loan-tovalue and default

 A potential weakness of standard probit, in our application, is the assumption of a linear decision index (1).
-Options pricing theory predicts that the putoption component of the value of default depends nonlinearly upon the loanto-value ratio.
+Options pricing theory predicts that the put-option component of the value of default depends nonlinearly upon the loan-to-value ratio.
 The exact nonlinear shape is not possible to derive due to the complexity of the embedded put option.
 The put-option-based value of default is near zero for loan-to-value below one and then slopes positively.
 There is corresponding empirical evidence from US research that strategic mortgage default is nonlinear in the loan-to-value ratio, which again argues against the linearity assumption in the decision index.

-In this subsection we analyze a probit model with a fully nonparametic decision index.
+In this subsection we analyze a probit model with a fully nonparametric decision index.
 This model is theoretically estimable by maximum likelihood, see Matzkin (1992), but it is not feasible in our application due to the curse of dimensionality (we have six explanatory variables).
 Nonetheless we can use the general model to estimate the conditional expected rate of default as a function of loan-to-value.
 This conditional expectation function is estimable, and can be compared to the predicted conditional expectation function implied by the linear-index probit model.
-Comparison of the two estimates of this conditional expectation function function implied by the linear-index probit model.
+Comparison of the two estimates of this conditional expectation function provides the basis for a nonparametric test of index-linearity of the probit model.
 We are able to test the linear-index probit model against a general nonparametric alternative without being able to completely estimate the nonparametric alternative.